betaflight/betaflight-configurator/README.md

 Betaflight Configurator has been translated into several languages.
 The application will try to detect and use your system language if a translation into this language is available.
 You can help [translating the application into your language](https://crowdin.com/project/betaflight-configurator).

-If you prefer to have the application in English or any other language, you can select your desired language in the options menu of the application.
+If you prefer to have the application in English or any other language, you can select your desired language in the first screen of the application.

 ## Notes